parasoft/run-jtest-action/README.md

   build:
     name: Analyze project with Jtest

+    permissions:
+      # required for all workflows
+      security-events: write

     # Specifies the type of runner that the job will run on.
     runs-on: self-hosted